unyt-org/datex-core-js-legacy/docs/manual/04 Pointer Synchronisation.md

 ### Creating a pointer

-As explained in the chapter [Pointers](./03%20Pointers.md), you can now create a new pointer with a number value.
+As explained in the chapter [Pointers](./03%20Pointers.md), you can now create a new pointer containing a number value.

 ```ts
 const x = $$(42)